inkFusionLabs/TinySteps/README.md

    open TinySteps.xcodeproj
    ```

-3. **Configure your development team**
+3. **Configure for testing**
-   - Select the TinySteps project in Xcode
-   - Go to Signing & Capabilities
-   - Update the Bundle Identifier to your domain
+   - Change the Bundle Identifier to avoid conflicts
    - Select your development team
+   - Choose iOS Simulator or your device

 4. **Build and Run**
-   - Select your target device or simulator
    - Press ⌘+R to build and run

+### Prerequisites
+- Xcode 16.0 or later
+- iOS 18.0+ deployment target
+- macOS 14.0 or later

 ## 🔧 Configuration

 ### Bundle Identifier
 Update the bundle identifier in the project settings:
-- Current: `com.yournewprofile.TinySteps`
+- Current: `com.inkFusionLabs.TinySteps`
-- Change to: `com.yourdomain.TinySteps`
+- Change to: `com.yourdomain.TinySteps` (for your own testing)

 ### Development Team
 - Select your Apple Developer account in project settings